sumeetpalsingh/sumeetpalsingh.github.io/_posts/2018-06-31-RegenerativeBiology.md

 1. Self-renewal of spared functional cells, such as in heart regeneration or upon mild injury of pancreatic β-cell or liver.
 1. Transdifferentiation of a functional cell into another, such as upon a severe injury to bone cells, pancreatic β-cells or liver hepatocytes.

 Among the three means of cellular recovery, the third method, transdifferentiation, is peculiar as it is not the default mode of regeneration.
 For instance, mild injury to pancreatic β-cell or liver hepatocytes is recovered by self-renewal, while a total loss of these cells is compensated by transdifferentiation.
 Thus, **transdifferentiation is facultative**: occurring only when the primary source of regeneration is missing.
 Moreover, transdifferentiation is not perfect.
-For example, the transdifferentiation of pancreatic δ-cells to β-cells in zebrafish leads to the formation of hybrid cells (Fig. 2) that contain characteristics of δ- and β-cells.
+For example, the transdifferentiation of pancreatic δ-cells to β-cells in zebrafish leads to the formation of hybrid cells that contain characteristics of δ- and β-cells.

 The goal of our current research is to understand the regulators of such regenerative plasticity.